Staircase (play)

 Staircase is a two-character play by Charles Dyer about an ageing gay couple who own a barber shop in the East End of London.
 One of them is a part-time actor about to go on trial for propositioning a police officer.
 The action takes place over the course of one night as they discuss their loving but often volatile past together and possible future without each other.

-The playwright named his characters Charles Dyer (after himself) and Harry C. Leeds, which is an anagram of his name.
+Dyer began writing the play in the summer of 1963, while another of his plays, Rattle of a Simple Man, was enjoying a long West End run.
+He named his two characters Charles Dyer (after himself) and Harry C Leeds, which is an anagram of his name.

-In 1966, it was produced by the Royal Shakespeare Company with Paul Scofield and Patrick Magee.
+The play was premiered on 2 November 1966 at London's Aldwych Theatre.
+Produced by the Royal Shakespeare Company, it was directed by Peter Hall and starred Paul Scofield and Patrick Magee.

-The Broadway production directed by Barry Morse opened on 10 January 1968 at the Biltmore Theatre, where it played for 12 previews and 61 performances.
+The Broadway production, directed by Barry Morse, opened on 10 January 1968 at the Biltmore Theatre, where it played for 12 previews and 61 performances.
 It starred Eli Wallach and Milo O'Shea.
 O'Shea was nominated for the Tony Award for Best Performance by a Leading Actor in a Play.